systommy/TenantReports-Web/README.md

-# SecurityReport-Web 🔐
+# TenantReports-Web

-An interactive, client-side React application designed to transform raw MS365 security data (exported via PowerShell) into beautiful, actionable security reports.
-This project is an add-on to the existing Security Report PowerShell module.
+An interactive, client-side React application that visualizes MS365 tenant data exported by [TenantReports](https://github.com/systommy/TenantReports).
+All processing happens in the browser — no data leaves the client.

 ## 🌟 Features